Chirality-Induced Spin Filtering in Pseudo Jahn-Teller Molecules: Model

 The only ingredient for the spin-dependent process in our model is the SOC.
-The derivation of $\Hsoc$ is similar to that of $\Hen$ (see Ref.~\cite{wang19Hamiltonian} and Supplemental Material for details): We use the symmetry conditions $[ \Hsoc, K ] = 0$ for $K = C_3, \sigma_\mathrm{v}, \Theta$.
-Note that in this Letter, the only source of the chirality is the inequality of Eq.~\eqref{eq:chirality} and we impose the reflection symmetry on the SOC.
+The derivation of $\Hsoc$ is similar to that of $\Hen$ (see Ref.~\cite{wang19Hamiltonian} and Appendix~\ref{sec:derive_Hsoc} for details): We use the symmetry conditions $[ \Hsoc, K ] = 0$ for $K = C_3$ and $\Theta$.
 For simplicity, we retain only the zeroth-order terms in $Q_\pm$,